UPDATED FOR 2020: It’s bad enough that sociopaths lie to hook you. But they also lie about you, which is known as the “smear campaign.”

 - Will responding to the lie keep me engaged with the sociopath?

-In situations where you can move on without combating the lie, that might be the best approach.
+In situations where you can move on without combating the lies of the smear campaign, that might be the best approach.
 Reserve your energy for taking action on the matters that are vital to your life.